Bible translations into Scottish Gaelic: 1902 edition

-In 1880 the Society in Scotland for the Propagation of Christian Knowledge (SSPCK) formed a commission to revise the Gaelic Bible.
+In 1880 the Society in Scotland for Propagating Christian Knowledge (SSPCK) formed a commission to revise the Gaelic Bible.
 This consisted of both the Established and Free Churches.
 The commission under the chairmanship of Norman Macleod, included the following well-known Gaelic scholars: - A. Clerk, T. McLauchlan, and N. Dewar, Andrew D. Mackenzie, Robert Blair, John Maclean, Alexander Nicolson, and Donald Mackinnon.
 By the time the New Testament was completed the affairs of the SSPCK came under the investigation of a Royal Commission, and the work of revision was suspended, to be resumed some 13 years later in 1896.
 Meanwhile, four of the revisers had died, and the Old Testament was completed by N. Macleod, R. Blair, J. Maclean, and N. Dewar.
 The result amounts to a fresh translation of the Bible, preserving as far as possible the diction and idiom of the Bible of 1826.
 In 1902 the new revision of the Bible was adopted by the National Bible Society of Scotland (now called the Scottish Bible Society).